Skip to content

 pnpm install

-Section titled “3.
-Provisioning the Engine Layer & Services”
+Section titled “4.
+Provisioning the Engine Layer & Services (Local Host)”

-To simplify development, we package the entire localized infrastructure Engine Layer (including PostgreSQL for relational metadata, Redis for state caching, and NATS for event messaging) into a single, light Docker Compose context.
+To simplify local host development, we package the entire localized infrastructure Engine Layer (including PostgreSQL, Redis, and NATS) into a single Docker Compose context.

 To spin up all services instantly, run: